Simulating quantum transport for a quasi-one-dimensional Bose gas in an optical lattice: the choice of fluctuation modes in the truncated Wigner approximation: Abstract

 \section{Abstract}

-We study the effect of quantum fluctuations on the quantum dynamics of 1D Bose gases in an optical lattice using different basis expansions and the Truncated Wigner approximation.
-The initial spatial distributions of the quantum fluctuations are very different when using a limited number of plane-wave (PW), single-harmonic-oscillator (SHO), and the self-consistently determined Bogoliubov (SCB) modes.
-The transport properties of the Bose gas, characterized by the phase coherence and number fluctuations, in the PW basis are distinct from those gained using SHO and the SCB basis.
+We study the effect of quantum fluctuations on the dynamics of a quasi-one-dimensional Bose gas in an optical lattice at zero-temperature using the truncated Wigner approximation with a variety of basis sets for the initial fluctuation modes.
+The initial spatial distributions of the quantum fluctuations are very different when using a limited number of plane-wave (PW), simple-harmonic-oscillator (SHO) and self-consistently determined Bogoliubov (SCB) modes.
+The short-time transport properties of the Bose gas, characterized by the phase coherence in the PW basis are distinct from those gained using the SHO and SCB basis.
 The calculations using the SCB modes predict greater phase decoherence and stronger number fluctuations than the other choices.
-Furthermore, we observe that the use of PW modes overestimates the extent to which atoms are expelled from the core of the cloud, while the use of the other modes only breaks the cloud structure slightly which is in agreement with the experimental observations \cite{fert}.
+Furthermore, we observe that the use of PW modes overestimates the extent to which atoms are expelled from the core of the cloud, while the use of the other modes only breaks the cloud structure slightly which is in agreement with the experimental observations \cite{PRL.94.120403}.

-\section{introduction}
+\section{Introduction}

-The influence of quantum fluctuations on ultracold atomic gases have attracted much attention in recent years.
-In periodic optical lattice (OL), bosons can undergo a superfluid-to-Mott-insulator (SF-MI) quantum phase transition because of the loss of phase coherence induced by quantum fluctuations if the tunneling became small enough \cite{jaks, grei}.
-Theoretical work has shown that for a system where condensate oscillations are overdamped in a 1D OL, there is a smooth crossover between the classical transition and the SF-MI phase transition at zero displacement as the quantum fluctuations increase \cite{polk}.
-In addition, the damped motion of a 1D Bose gas in a shallow OL has been demonstrated in experiment \cite{fert}.
-Many theoretical studies have indicated that quantum fluctuations can result in strong dissipation which leads to dynamical instabilities \cite{polk, ruos, gea, altman}.
+While the majority of early experiments on Bose-condensed systems of ultra-cold atoms could be explained adequately in terms of the mean-field Gross-Pitaevskii (GP) equation \cite{gp1, gp2}, more recent experiments have probed regimes in which fluctuation effects are either significant or completely invalidate the mean-field treatment.
+Examples of the former include the damping of the dipole oscillations of a cold-atom cloud in a shallow optical lattice \cite{PRL.94.120403} while the latter include the observation of the superfluid-Mott insulator transition \cite{PRL.81.3108, Nature.415.39}.
+Quite generally, one expects that in out-of-equilibrium systems, quantum fluctuations can lead to strong dissipation and dynamical instabilities\cite{PRL.93.070401, PRL.95.110403,PRL.95.020402,PRA.72.011601,PRA.73.013605,PRA.74.063625}.